gorganraul23/data_analyzer/README.txt

         - choose a student from DB
         - choose the 'done' activities
         - choose the activity types you want.
 It's a LIKE in SQL, comma separated (e.g. 'emotion,delay'), leave empty for all
+        - choose the minimum count of valid IBI values (usually 120), -1 for no minimum limit
         - choose the rows count limit, -1 default (all)
         - see the results in the table
         - UNDER THE INPUTS, YOU HAVE THE ACTIVITY IDS AND YOU CAN COPY THEM FOR THE NEXT PAGE.